dl1bz/deskhpsdr/README.md

 ### Version 2.6.0 (final version)

 On March 4, 2025 the **first final version 2.6.0 of deskHPSDR** is published.
 This version will not get new functions, only bugfixes if any become known.
 Further development will start later from version 2.7.x after a short break in development.
+**Changes / Corrections after Version 2.5 and implement into 2.6**
+- relation between RX panadapter and waterfall now adjustable in Display Menu
+- add a worldmap as background for the RX panadapter (in the ```make.config.deskhpsdr``` set WMAP=ON)
+- change band borders in the RX panadapter (vertical red lines) from US (default) to IARU Reg.
+1 (in the ```make.config.deskhpsdr``` set REGION1=ON)
+- if using a Hermes Lite 2 you can use Autogain now (like in Thetis), set if want using in the ```make.config.deskhpsdr``` AUTOGAIN=ON
+- background color of the slider surface can be user-defined now in the Screen Menu
+- slider geometry is adjustable now via a Slider Surface Resize Factor in the Screen Menu
+- add TUNE Drv and Audio Input Selection into the slider surface for direct access (go to TX Menu no more required)

 ### Version 2.5.x (developer version)
 - completed: if using Hermes-Lite 2 add autogain regulation as option for RxPGA gain (need insert AUTOGAIN=ON in ```make.config.deskhpsdr```)